September 20, 2021

 As modern companies move towards a warehouse-first architecture, many are finding that managing multiple vendors for these three separate pipelines is both painful and complex.
 Enter RudderStack.

 RudderStack can be thought of as an open-source combination of Segment + Fivetran + Hightouch.
 It's an all-in-one customer data pipeline.
 It can capture event data from your digital products and send it to your data warehouse and other tools with its Event Stream feature.
-It uses the Cloud Extract feature to aggregate and correlate non-event data with event data in the data warehouse.
-And finally, to get data out of the data warehouse, it has a reverse ELT feature known as Warehouse Actions.
+It uses the ETL feature to aggregate and correlate non-event data with event data in the data warehouse.
+And finally, to get data out of the data warehouse, it has a reverse ELT feature known as Reverse ETL.
 Also, its source code is publicly available on GitHub, so you can choose to self-host or use RudderStack Cloud for a fee (but you can get started for free).

 Getting the data ready for analysis: data modeling tools